interacsion/eka/README.md

 ## Target Domains

-Ekala caters to a wide range of expert groups:
+Eka caters to a wide range of expert groups:

 1. Package Managers
 2. DevOps Engineers